buckaroogeek/unifi-pihole-doh-docker/README.md

 The .env file in the repository is not used at this time.
 I may use it to reduce duplication of some parameters in the compose file.

+See [README-FORGEJO.md](README-FORGEJO.md) for additional notes on setting up the Forgejo container.

 See the [Pi-Hole README.md](https://github.com/pi-hole/docker-pi-hole) for additional Pi-Hole variables and configuration options.

 See the [DOH Client Docker Hub page](https://hub.docker.com/r/buckaroogeek/doh-client) for additional configuration options for the DOH client.
 See the configuration note below to make any needed changes to the doh-client.conf file and where to place it.
 By default the DOH Client will respond to dig and other DNS tools from any IP.
 This makes testing easier and in my case not a significant security problem of itself (rather my problems are much greater if that is happening).
 The configuration file can be used to lock down the DOH client so that it is only listening to the Pi-Hole server.

 See Jacob's [Unifi Docker README.md](https://github.com/jacobalberty/unifi-docker) for additional Unifi Controller options.

 Several containers use external volumes to preserve information or data across container restarts.
-Before deploying this docker-compose.yaml file, use the Synology File Station web interface to create each mount point.
+Before deploying this compose.yaml file, use the Synology File Station web interface to create each mount point.
 For the Pi-Hole service create two subdirectories at /volume1/docker/pihole/pihole-configs and /volume1/docker/pihole/dnsmasq.d-configs.
 The DOH client has one mount point at /volume1/docker/dohclient and so forth for all services defined in the compose file.
 These must exist before starting the containers.

 The PiHole docker container uses the WEBPASSWORD environment variable to define the admin password for the web interface.
 Set this to your own value.

-As noted above, a docker macvlan is used to provide fixed IP addresses to all containers managed as a service in the docker-compose yaml file/.
+As noted above, a docker macvlan is used to provide fixed IP addresses to all containers managed as a service in the compose.yaml file/.
 Using a docker macvlan on any linux docker host creates a complication in that by default a network path between the host IP and the docker macvlan IP space does not exist unless additional steps are taken.
 See the excellent overview of the problem and solution at https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/.
 I have a small script to correct this complication on the docker host.
 Other network configurations are possible but beyond the scope of this readme.
 Please be aware that making the configuration enabled by the script persistent across system reboots and network restarts can vary based on the docker host OS.
 For a Synology NAS with DSM 7 or newer, the section on Persisting the macvlan network settings from https://blog.ivansmirnov.name/set-up-pihole-using-docker-macvlan-network/ is helpful.

 ```
 sudo cp scripts/shim.sh /usr/local/bin